 WOMEN AND GENDER STUDIES

-There are a number of openly accessible Internet sites that provide access to streaming videos.
+There are a number of open access Internet sites that link to streaming videos.
 These sites may host content or merely point to content hosted elsewhere.
-Advertising supports some of these site.
+Advertising supports some of these sites.
 Some sites are the official sites of producers, distributors, etc. Content can change or be removed without notice.

 These guides allow you to identify which commercial pay-per-view services provide access to a particular film or TV show at any given time.
 They also provide a way to compare pricing.

 Most of these services offers subscriptions as well as the rental and purchase of individual films.
 An exception is Netflix which is solely subscription-based.